Add a project manually

 This information will be available on invitation to bids (ITB) and RFP packages.

-• Sales Contact, Bid Contact, and Project Manager.
+• Select the Sales Contact, Bid Contact, and Project Manager.

 These contacts can be used in transaction workflow approvals.

-• Est. Start Date and Est. Finish Date.
+• Enter or select the Est. Start Date and Est. Finish Date.

 5. In the Project Contacts section, do the following as needed: